You might lose an excellent opportunity to create synergy with direct mailing and digital marketing.

 Using this approach and a bit more creativity, you avoid doing what everyone else is doing and can combine the power of the direct mailing method with Facebook ads.

-Would also like to know how you can power up your direct mailing campaign with Facebook ads?
+Would you also like to know how you can power up your direct mailing campaign with Facebook ads?

 I recommend this article I wrote a few weeks ago.